London Central Mosque: History

 1900–1931 Several efforts were made to build a mosque in London, including one initiated by Lord Headley, a convert to Islam.

-1937 This project (Nizamia Mosque, later changed to present name) was funded by the Nizam of Hyderabad, India, and the foundation stone of the mosque was laid on Friday, 4 June 1937, by HH Prince Azam Jah - eldest son of Mir Osman Ali Khan - the last ruler of the largest princely state of India, Hyderabad State.
+1937 This project (Nizamia Mosque, later changed to present name) was funded by the Nizam of Hyderabad, India, and the foundation stone of the mosque was laid on 4 June 1937, by HH Prince Azam Jah – eldest son of Mir Osman Ali Khan – the last ruler of the largest princely state of India, Hyderabad State.